Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Problem definition

+The control problem considered in this work is to determine the flapping kinematics that generate the aerodynamic forces required to steer a flapping-wing micro air vehicle (FWMAV) toward a prescribed target state within a short time horizon.
+The objective is to define a benchmark that captures the main nonlinear and time-varying features of FWMAV flight while remaining computationally tractable for repeated policy-learning episodes.

-The control problem aims to determine the flapping kinematics that generates aerodynamic forces to optimally steer an FWMAV to the desired position in the shortest time.
-The FWMAV is modelled as a spherical body with two semi-elliptical, rigid and massless wings as in previous works \cite{Calado2023,Schena2023,Poletti2024} (see Figure \ref{fig_drone1}).
-The rigid wings have a mean chord length $c=1$ cm, a span $R=5$ cm, a thickness $b=3\%c$.
-The spherical body, also rigid, has a weight $m_b=3$ g, a radius $R_b= c$ and a moment of inertia $I=1.2e-5$ $kgm^2$.
-The body center serves as the instantaneous center of rotation, with the wing root lying 2.25 cm away along the spanwise direction.
+To this end, we consider a canonical flapping-wing drone that facilitates the development and assessment of the reinforcement twinning framework while preserving the key physical characteristics of realistic FWMAV prototypes.
+The drone is modeled as a spherical body equipped with two semi-elliptical, rigid, and massless wings, consistently with previous works \citep{Calado2023,Schena2023,Poletti2024} (Figure~\ref{fig_drone1}).
+The wings have mean chord length $c=1$ cm, span $R=5$ cm, and thickness $b=0.03c$.
+The rigid body has mass $m_b=3$ g, radius $R_b=c$, and moment of inertia $I_b=1.2\times10^{-5}\,\mathrm{kg\,m^2}$.
+The body center is taken as the instantaneous center of rotation, while the wing root is located 2.25 cm away along the spanwise direction.

-We focus on the control of the longitudinal dynamics of the drone's body, which has three degrees of freedom with respect to the ground frame $(xyz)^I$: a vertical translation $z$ (along $z^I$), a horizontal translation $x$ (along $x^I$) and a pitch rotation angle $\theta$ defined between the x-axis of the body frame $(xyz)^b$ and the inertial frame.
-Assuming symmetric flapping motion with respect to $(xz)^I$, the yaw, roll, and lateral displacement are all equal to zero, and thus the drone's trajectory is composed by the state vectors $\bm{s} =[\dot{x},\dot{z},\dot{\theta},x,z,\theta]^T$.
-Starting from rest at the origin ($\bm{s}_0 =\bm{0}$), the goal is to ascend vertically to reach the state $\tilde{\bm{s}} = [0,0,0,0,1,0]^T$ as soon as possible and before the final time $T_0=1.5$ s.
-This final time was inspired by similar maneuvers of hummingbirds in \cite{Ortega2018} and this short duration allows for challenging the controller's training while reducing the computational cost.

-The identification of the optimal control law---hereafter referred to as the control policy proceeds iteratively.
-In each attempt, control performance is evaluated over a time interval $t \in [0, T_0]$, defining an \emph{episode}.
-Within this episode, a trajectory is recorded, and the control performance is assessed.
-Each trajectory consists of $N_c=f_cT_0$ samples, collected at the end of each flapping cycle, occurring at a constant frequency $f_c$.
-The time axis for each episode is thus discretized as $\{t_k=k \Delta t\}^{N_c}_{k=1}$ with $\Delta t=1/f_c$ and the trajectory error at the k-th cycle is defined from the cycle-averaged state vector: